dustinpfister/blog_posts/_posts/threejs-fly-controls.md

 ### 1.2 - Make sure that you have added the fly controls after adding three.js in the html

 The official fly controls can be found in the [examples folder of the official three.js github repository](https://github.com/mrdoob/three.js/blob/r127/examples/js/controls/FlyControls.js).
 When grabbing a copy from there make sure that it is for the version of three.js that you are using.
+Changes are rare with many of these controls, but I have found that they do happen once in a while.

 ## 2 - Basic fly controls example